GoekeLab/sg-nex-data/docs/SG-NEx_blow5_tutorial.md

 aws s3 cp --no-sign-request s3://sg-nex-data-blow5/SGNex_K562_directRNA_replicate4_run1/SGNex_K562_directRNA_replicate4_run1.blow5 ./
 ```

-For basecalling the full BLOW5 file, the index file is not required.
-If you plan to [extract a subset of reads](#Running-buttery-eel-subset) in the second part of the tutorial, please also download the BLOW5 index as below:
+For the second part of the tutorial on [extract a subset of reads](#Running-buttery-eel-subset), you also need the BLOW5 index:

 ```bash
 # download BLOW5 index file for the K562 replicate 4 run 1 to the current directory